-I owned the Sony MDR-V500DJ Professional DJ Headphones for twenty years.
-So I’ve used them with numerous and varied CD players, iPods, mixing boards, headphone amps, and touring preamps.
-We found them to be exceptional audio devices in numerous aspects on our mobile disc jockey gigs.
+WE owned the Sony MDR-V500DJ Professional DJ Headphones for twenty years.
+So we’ve used them with many and varied CD players, iPods, mixing boards, headphone amps, and headphone pre amps.
+We found them exceptional audio devices in so many aspects on our mobile disc jockey gigs.

 These dynamic earphones offer probably the best sound of any unit in their price class.
-They reproduce the high frequencies clearly, and not too strong on the bass, especially once you’ve adapted to listening to the Sony MDR-V500DJ.
-But the bass level can be regulated with an equalizer.
+They reproduce the high frequencies clearly.
+Plus, not too strong on the bass either, especially once you get used to them.

-Actually, the reduced bass output makes these pro DJ phones quite suitable for mixer monitor listening, since many DJ mixers tend to be heavy on the bass anyhow.
-I found this mobile gig audio gear to be the best-sounding for the cost, and I’ve owned many cans, from Apple, Koss, RCA, and Grado, over the past four decades.
+Actually, the reduced bass output makes these pro DJ phones quite suitable for mixer monitor listening.
+How so?
+Because many DJ mixers tend to be heavy on the bass anyhow.
+We found this headset the best-sounding for the cost.

-So if $50 to $100 is all you’d want to spend on a decent pair of earphones, then I’d highly recommend the MDR-V500DJs.
-For that cost, you get a fairly flat and durable pair of quality audio equipment.
+So if $50 to $100 is all you’d want to spend on earphones, then we highly recommend the MDR-V500DJs.
+For that cost, you get a fairly flat and durable pair of quality phones.

 Benefits, Pros, Features, and Advantages of the Sony MDR-V500DJ Professional DJ Headphones